Rays vs. Red Sox Player Props Betting Odds

 Diaz Stats

-- Diaz has recorded a base hit in two straight games.
-During his last five outings he is batting .227 with a double, a home run, two walks and an RBI.
+- Diaz will look for his fourth straight game with a hit in this contest.
+During his last five outings he is batting .200 with a double, a home run, five walks and an RBI.

 Diaz Recent Games